djobiii2078/everyprint/README.md

 ### Getting Set Up

-1. Fork this repository on GitHub.
-2. Clone the repo wit  `git clone `
+1. Fork this repository on GitHub or clone the repository on your hard drive with  `git clone https://github.com/djobiii2078/everyprint.git`.
-3. `cd everyprint`
+2. `cd everyprint`
-4. Initialize and start Slate.
+3. Initialize and start the everyprint docs.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally